d2s/Documentation/_posts/2018-04-10-RsyncParameters.md

 - `--compress`
 	- compress files before transmitting, applies only if remote server
 - `- e ssh`
-	- to ensure rsync tunnels traffic through a ssh-tunnel, applies only if remote server
+	- to ensure rsync tunnels traffic through a ssh-tunnel, applies only if there is a remote server
-- `-e "ssh -p xxxx"`
+- `-e "ssh -p nn"`
-	- choose another port if standard port 22 is not used, enable by setting port number in parameters, applies only if remote server
+	- choose another port `nn` if standard port 22 is not used, enable by setting port number in parameters, applies only if remote server